National & Regional Plumber Hourly Rates

 Emergency Plumber Rate Premiums

-Emergency plumbing services — nights, weekends, and holidays — typically cost 1.5x to 3x the standard hourly rate.
-That means a plumber charging $100/hr during the day may bill anywhere from $150 to $300 per hour for an after-hours call, with emergency flat fees ranging from $300 to $400 on top of labor.
-Learn more about what to expect with emergency plumber costs before you're caught in a crisis.
+Emergency plumbing services (nights, weekends, and holidays) typically cost 1.5x to 3x the standard hourly rate, with total emergency rates often landing in the $100-$500 per hour range plus a flat emergency trip fee of $100-$350.
+That means a plumber charging $100/hr during the day may bill anywhere from $150 to $300 per hour for an after-hours call.
+Learn more about emergency plumber costs before you're caught in a crisis, and review our guide on when to call an emergency plumber to avoid paying premiums for problems that can wait.

 How to Get Accurate Plumber Estimates & Save Money